 - The Southeast Review, Florida State's nationally recognized, graduate student-produced literary magazine publishes fiction, poetry, and art by contributors from all parts of the country.
 Editorships are one-year appointments.
 FSU English Department provides office space and other resources, course credit for staffers, and course release for the Editor and Assistant Editor.
 Contact: southeastreview.org/ - Kudzu Review, the undergraduate student-produced literary magazine, features fiction, poetry, and art by Florida State undergraduates.
 Graduate students advise the undergraduate editorial staff.
-Contact: https://kudzureviewfsu.com - Anhinga Press publishes poetry and sponsors poetry competitions in Florida and nationwide.
-Contact: anhingapress.org - Apalachee Review, also produced in Tallahassee, is one of the oldest literary magazines in Florida; it publishes fiction and poetry.
+Contact: https://kudzureviewfsu.com - Apalachee Review, also produced in Tallahassee, is one of the oldest literary magazines in Florida; it publishes fiction and poetry.
 Contact: apalacheereview.org/

-XIX.
+XVIII.
 PLACEMENT